docker/docs/compose/swarm.md

           web-logs:
             driver: custom-volume-driver

 -   Remove the old container before creating the new one.
-You will lose any data in the volume.
+You lose any data in the volume.

         $ docker-compose stop web